raspberrypilearning/space-talk/en/step_4.md

 --- /task ---

 You can create new costumes for your sprites with the Paint editor.
-You will make a costume of the **Nano** sprite with one hand up to its mouth.
+You will make a costume of Nano with one hand up to its mouth.

 --- task ---